-In the 2014-2015 period, for the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Contact's conditions in resource consents or provisions in Regional Plans in relation to Ahuroa Gas Storage facility and the connecting pipeline to Stratford Power Station.
+In the 2015-2016 period, for the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with Contact Energy's conditions in resource consents or provisions in Regional Plans in relation to Ahuroa Gas Storage facility and the connecting pipeline to Stratford Power Station.

-3.10 Discussion
+3.9 Discussion

-3.10.1 Discussion of performance
+3.9.1 Discussion of performance

-The Company performed well in respect to its consent conditions during the monitoring period.
+Contact Energy performed well in respect to its consent conditions during the monitoring period.
 No incidents were recorded.
-Monitoring data were supplied, though delayed at times, and there were some gaps in the record as the result of equipment failure.
-The data showed compliance with the resource consent conditions.
-Contact Energy staff were cooperative at all times and no other issues were identified during the monitoring period.
+Monitoring data were supplied promptly when requested and the data showed compliance with the resource consent conditions.
+Contact Energy staff were co-operative at all times and no other issues were identified during the monitoring period.

-3.10.2 Environmental effects of exercise of consents
+3.9.2 Environmental effects of exercise of consents

-No adverse environmental effects have been identified in the monitoring conducted during the 2014-2015 monitoring period in respect to any of the resource consents held by the Company for activities at the Ahuroa Gas Storage facility.
+No adverse environmental effects have been identified in the monitoring conducted during the 2015-2016 monitoring period in respect to any of the resource consents held by Contact Energy for activities at the Ahuroa Gas Storage facility.